MrMicky-FR/FastBoard/README.md

 ### Manual

-Copy `FastBoard.java` and `FastReflection.java` in your plugin
+Copy `FastBoard.java` and `FastReflection.java` in your plugin.

 ## Usage

 ### Creating a scoreboard

-Just create a new `FastBoard` and update the title and the lines
+Just create a new `FastBoard` and update the title and the lines:

 ```java
 FastBoard board = new FastBoard(player);